Renovations

 • For any structural work, all works must be inspected and approved by a Building Certifier;

-• That works must comply with all bylaw(s);
+• The works must comply with all bylaw(s);

-• Responsibility for any costs associated with fire service call-outs related to the works;
+• It is the owner’s responsibility for any costs associated with fire service call-outs related to the works;

-• The builders to make arrangements with the Facilities Manager regarding use of lifts for transporting building materials and equipment; and
+• The builders are to make arrangements with the Facilities Manager regarding use of lifts at level 2 and the loading dock for transporting building materials and equipment.
+Building materials and equipment should not be brought through either the ground or first floor foyers;

-• All rubbish associated with the renovation to be removed from the building at the owner’s expense.
+• All rubbish associated with the renovation is to be regularly removed from the building at the owner’s expense.

 A proprietor or occupier of a lot shall not hang curtains, blinds or louvres visible from outside the lot unless those curtains, blinds or louvres have a backing of such colour and design as shall be approved by the Committee.